asm-r/example-google/README.md

 resolve them too because if they changed the same line as you that means you both edited the same line and that needs to be fixed by you i will show that in a bit BTW im edititing this as another member of the organization from this window

+example to show what happens when you commit without pulling. this commit is also from someone in the org(google)